-Nuts and Seeds
+SHOW SLIDE: Nuts and Seeds

-Nuts and seeds and their butters listed in USDA-FNS guidance are nutritionally comparable to meats or other meat alternates based on available nutritional data.
+Nuts and seeds and their butters listed in USDA-FNS guidance are nutritionally comparable to meat or other meat alternates based on available nutritional data.
 However, nuts or seeds such as sunflower seeds, almonds, walnuts, and hazelnuts may be used to meet no more than one-half of the meats/meat alternates component.
 They must be combined with another meats/meat alternates to meet the full requirement.
 Acorns, chestnuts, and coconuts are excluded and shall not be used as meat alternate due to their low protein content.

-Nut Butter
+SHOW SLIDE: Nut Butter